scrineym/csc1142-lab7/Readme.md

      - `unique` - ensures no duplicate values
      - `not_null` - ensures no NULL values
 4. Copy the entire contents of the file
-5. In your `dbt_projects/csc1142lab7/models/` directory, create a new folder called `staging`
+5. Navigate to your `dbt_projects/csc1142lab7/models/staging/` directory
-6. Inside the `staging` folder, create a new file called `schema.yml`
+6. Create a new file called `schema.yml`
 7. Paste the contents into the new file and save it

 ### Step 2: Move stg_customers to the staging folder